Help Center/ Live/ Billing/ Basic Service Billing/ Low Latency Live (LLL)

 Billing Rule

 The tiered traffic is accumulated by calendar month.
-After a calendar month ends, the traffic is cleared.
+After a calendar month, the traffic usage is cleared and accumulated again.

 Billing Cycle